 Mom’s Chole Bhature equals Pure Bliss

-Every single thought about this dish takes me to the nostalgic city through the memory lane.
-Chola Bhatura is from Punjab, and I never realized this until I was around 12 years old because my mom used to make this often on Sundays for breakfast and sometimes for lunch.
+Every thought about this dish takes me to the nostalgic city through memory lane.
+Chole Bhature is from Punjab, a realization that struck me around the age of 12.
+Mom used to make this often on Sundays for breakfast and sometimes for lunch.

-The menu always depended upon whether she had prepared the dough early in the morning or not.
-It was to be breakfast or lunch, this also depended on the weather conditions.
-If the weather was warm then the dough was ready in 2 hours and if not, then had to wait for a few more hours.
+The menu depended on whether she had prepared the dough early in the morning.
+Breakfast or lunch, it also depended on the weather conditions.
+If the weather was warm, the dough was ready in 2 hours; if not, we had to wait a few more hours.

-I don’t know about my siblings if they ever got that same spark whenever my Mom told in the night that she will make Chole Bhature the next day.
-Whenever I heard that from my Mom, I followed my mom to the kitchen, and watched her soaking the chickpeas, just to make sure that the next day was D-day. 😉
+I don’t know about my siblings, if they ever felt that same spark whenever Mom announced in the night that she would make Chole Bhature the next day.
+When I heard it from Mom, I followed her to the kitchen, watching her soak the chickpeas, ensuring that the next day was D-day.

-Then the next morning, I used to watch her making the dough and asking her all the time, “Is the dough ready now?”
-And most of the time the answer was ‘no’ from my mom’s side.
+The next morning, I used to watch her making the dough, asking her all the time, “Is the dough ready now?”
+Most of the time, the answer was ‘no’ from Mom’s side.
+But the anticipation was part of the charm.

 Related: Crispy Fried Chana Masala - Crunchy Crispy Chickpeas